chulminy/ARIO/README.md

 > * This tool is designed to generate a report for an individual building.
 You should use a set of pictures collected from the same building when you generate each report.
 > * Please do not click the back button in your web browser.
 > * The function for deleting the report is not implemented yet.
 Please let us know if you want to delete a report.
 > * The tool is intended for generating a report for concrete or masonry buildings and will be less accurate for other construction types.
+> * Updated 05/15/18: When you use Safari to access the tool, it is necessary to open in a new tab or window.
+There is no issue found in Chrome or Edge browser.

 ## Getting Started